What can cause a leak in the bathroom?

 Clearly, when you think about water leaks, plumbing leaks are a big part of that and very few places in the house have as many potential plumbing fittings and fixtures as your bathroom.
-This can obviously include hot water leaks, cold water leaks, waste water leaks, sewerage water leaks and more.
+This can obviously include hot water leaks, cold water leaks, waste water leaks, sewage leaks and various other bathroom leaks.

 We’re expecting that you can guess most (if not all) of the main culprits but each has it’s own challenges, which we will go through below.
 Let’s start with the one the bathroom was named after in the first place!…

 Perhaps surprisingly, when looking at the subject of bathroom leaks, leaks from your bath are not the most common type of leak you will see.
 That’s not to say that they don’t happen, it’s just that some of the other things on this list are a bit more common.

 So where are the places that your bath might leak?

 - Cold Water Pipe leak to bath – most commonly copper or push-fit (tap or mixer)

 - Hot Water Pipe leak to bath – also likely to be copper of push fit (tap or mixer)

 - Tap Leak – a failure in the mechanism or simply a broken tap

 - Waste water leak via plug hole – usually plastic

 - U-bend / trap leak – related to the previous point